lovewitchwifi/wk10softwarehomework/README.md

 To use this API you need the following:

 node.js installed
-my repository cloned
+my repository cloned/forked from git hub

-open your terminal and cd wk10 enter node server.js to run the server
+open your terminal and cd into wk10 enter node server.js to run the server or do npm run dev

+To GET go into the browser and in the URL line enter http://localhost:3000/items

-then go into the browser and enter http://localhost:3000/items
+To ADD go into the browser and in the URL line enter http://localhost:3000/items with your JSON body containing name and price elements

+To GET a specific item go into the browser and in the URL line enter http://localhost:3000/items/:id with your JSON body containing name and price elements and your ID in the :id field

+To UPDATE a specific item go into the browser and in the URL line enter http://localhost:3000/items/:id with your JSON body containing name and price elements and your UPDATED ID in the :id field

+To DELETE an item  go into the browser and in the URL line enter http://localhost:3000/items/:id with your ID deleted